AnjuSalyGeorge/Bank_Marketing_ML_model/README.md

    - Use cross-validation and hyperparameter tuning to optimize the models.

 ### 3. **Model Evaluation**
-   - Evaluate the models using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC curve.
+   - Evaluate the models using metrics such as score, AUC-ROC  score and curve.
    - Select the best model based on performance metrics.
    - Generate a Gains Table, calculate the KS value and Cumulative Lift, and plot the Monotonic Rank Ordering Plot to assess model effectiveness and rank-order stability.